tseporamaisa/redash_poc/README.md

 - Password: redash
 - Database Name: dvdrental

-Save the settings and test connection. you should get a "Success" massage
+clisk create and test the connection. you should get a "Success" massage

 ### Sample database ERD